peterskim12/mistermoo/content/posts/my-gap-trail-trip-oct-2023-new/index.md

 ## Tues, Oct 3

-While I was done with the GAP Trail, but adventure wasn't quite over yet.
+I was done with the GAP Trail, but the adventure wasn't quite over yet.
 I had a few options for getting home.
 Most people take an Amtrak from Cumberland towards the direction of home.
 I could've taken an Amtrak to DC, then transferred to a Northeast Regional train back home to Philly.
 There's another option of taking the [BayRunner Shuttle](https://bayrunnershuttle.com/) which is a ~15 passenger bus that connects Cumberland to Baltimore with stops in between.
-In retrospect, I should've just taken the Amtrak, but I noticed the shuttle was $50 cheaper, so I booked that instead.
+In retrospect, I should've just taken Amtrak, but I noticed the shuttle was $50 cheaper, so I booked that instead.

 Usually when I travel, I think about my Brompton folding bike as just a piece of luggage, so I didn't think to tell the bus company that I have a bike.
 It turns out, the buses don't have much luggage capacity, but fortunately, the bus wasn't full and the bus driver put my bike in the front passenger seat.